Developer docs / Secrets & BYOK

 SDK-only keys (the default)

 The most important security property of Hatchable secrets: by default, declared keys never enter user code.
 They live on the platform's encrypted storage tables and are resolved server-side by the gateway whenever the SDK makes a call.
-The raw bytes are physically unreachable from any api/*.js handler — there is no process.env.ANTHROPIC_API_KEY to read, because the key was never injected into the isolate.
+The raw bytes are physically unreachable from any api/*.js handler — there is no process.env.ANTHROPIC_API_KEY to read, because the key was never injected into the sandbox.

 DeclarationSDK-only?Where the key lives